Felix Harold White: Works

 One of his first successes as a composer was a performance of his orchestral overture Shylock under Henry Wood at the Proms on 26 September 1907.
-The composer described it as "a little 'Straussy' here and there", but it was well-received by the Proms audience, with White called back to the platform three times.
+The composer described it as "a little 'Straussy' here and there", but it was well received by the Proms audience, with White called back to the platform three times.
 His Romance in D for cello and piano was also performed in December 1907 at the Bechstein Hall alongside pieces by George Dyson, Joseph Holbrooke and Hubert Bath.
 And the orchestral tone poem Astarte Syriaca, a musical commentary on a sonnet by Rossetti, secured its first performance at a Queen's Hall Patron's Fund concert on 23 January 1911.

 Further orchestral works followed the ending of the war, including the orchestral Impressions of England (written for the 1918 Proms, but seemingly not performed), a tone poem The Deserted Village (1923, unperformed), and the first performance of Meditation, first planned in 1911, revised in 1920 and given by Dan Godfrey at Bournemouth in 1923.
 White also contributed a movement to Captions: Five Glimpses of an Anonymous Theme (1923), a suite with other movements by Herbert Bedford, Arthur Bliss, Eugene Goossens and Gerrard Williams.

-But chamber music and songs were his primary focus after the war.
+But chamber music, solo piano pieces and songs were his primary focus after the war.
 Two chamber works won the Carnegie Trust award and were published in the Carnegie Collection of British Music series, The Nymph's Complaint (1921) and Four Proverbs (1925).
 There have been three recordings of The Nymph's Complaint.
 His (second?)
 String Quartet was performed by the Lyra Quartet for the first time in 1935 and broadcast by the BBC.
+Piano pieces include six suites for piano, such as Neptune and Amphitrite, the Robinson Crusoe Suite and A Dickens Notebook.
 Up to 250 songs and vocal works were composed but only 50 or so published and the rest mostly lost.